i05nagai/memorandum/language/english_speaking.md

 * head
     * head off
 * make
+    * make fun of
+        * You're always making fun of me
     * make a noise
     * make a living
         * they make a living